History of Puget Sound Beach CSO Control Projects

 Today, CSOs are a concern because untreated wastewater and stormwater may be discharged to Puget Sound during large storms posing risks to public health and the environment.
 To meet state regulations, King County's goal is to reduce the number of CSOs each year, with a long-term goal of no more than one untreated discharge per location per year.

-In 2010, King County has decided on proposals for CSO control in the Barton, Murray, North Beach, and South Magnolia areas.
+In 2010, King County decided on proposals for CSO control in the Barton, Murray, North Beach, and South Magnolia areas.
 These locations are top priority because people are most likely to come in contact with water during recreational activities such as swimming.

 Basin-specific approaches to CSO control